dartharnold/EDTS/README.md

 Once this is done, the script can be used:

-`python edts.py -j 35.2 --start="Sol/Galileo" --end="Alioth/Golden Gate" "Wolf 359/Powell High" "Agartha/Enoch Port"`
+`python edts.py -j 35.2 --start="Sol/Galileo" --end="Alioth/Golden Gate" "Wolf 359/Powell High" "Agartha/Enoch Port" "Alpha Centauri"`

-This example assumes you wish to go from Galileo in Sol, to Golden Gate in Alioth, via both Powell High and Enoch Port.
+This example assumes you wish to go from Galileo in Sol, to Golden Gate in Alioth, via Powell High, Enoch Port and Alpha Centauri.
 All of this will be done in a ship with a 35.2Ly jump range.
+Note that for the case of Alpha Centauri, we only specify the system name.

 The output might look similar to the following:
 ```
 #!text
 Sol, Galileo (505Ls, Ocellus Starport)
     ===   7.78Ly ( 1 jump ) ===> Wolf 359, Powell High (99Ls, Coriolis Starport), SC: ~83s
+    ===   8.33Ly ( 1 jump ) ===> Alpha Centauri
-    === 152.54Ly ( 5 jumps) ===> Agartha, Enoch Port (878Ls, Coriolis Starport), SC: ~118s
+    === 145.96Ly ( 5 jumps) ===> Agartha, Enoch Port (878Ls, Coriolis Starport), SC: ~118s
     === 230.65Ly ( 8 jumps) ===> Alioth, Golden Gate (7783Ls, Unknown Starport), SC: ~224s

-Total distance: 390.97Ly; total jumps: 14; total SC distance: 8760Ls
+Total distance: 392.72Ly; total jumps: 15; total SC distance: 8760Ls+
 ```

 ### Usage ###
-All station arguments are provided in the form `System/Station`.
+All station arguments are provided in the form `System/Station` or simply `System` to specify a system only.

 Required arguments:

-* `-s S`/`--start=S`: the station to start from
+* `-s S`/`--start=S`: the system/station to start from
-* `-e S`/`--end=S`: the station to end at
+* `-e S`/`--end=S`: the system/station to end at
 * `-j N`/`--jump-range=N`: the current jump range of the ship, in Ly

 Common optional arguments: